danfred360/enigmaglass/training/analyze_apache_logs/index.md

 ![Data visualisation](./assets/top-request-verbs.png)

-The HTTP method that is used to make the request determines the action to be preformed on the resource that is identified by the path in the request url.
+The HTTP method that is used to make the request determines the action to be performed on the resource that is identified by the path in the request url.

 | HTTP Method  | Meaning |
 |:-|:-|